JiachengZ01/SSNI/README.md

 ## Overview

-This project provides implementations for "Sample-specific Score-aware Noise Injection For Diffusion-Based Adversarial Purification".
+This project provides implementations for "Sample-specific Noise Injection For Diffusion-Based Adversarial Purification".
 The experiments are conducted on the CIFAR-10 and ImageNet datasets.
 The codebase allows for separate execution of attack generation and evaluation phases.

 ## Datasets